Pre-exposure prophylaxis for HIV prevention: Approval for use

-As of 2018, numerous countries have approved the use of PrEP for HIV/AIDS prevention, including the United States, South Korea, France, Norway, Australia, Israel, Canada, Kenya, South Africa, Peru, Thailand, the European Union and Taiwan.
+As of 2018, numerous countries have approved the use of PrEP for HIV/AIDS prevention, including the United States, South Korea, France, Norway, Australia, Israel, Canada, Kenya, South Africa, Peru, Thailand, the European Union, United Kingdom, and Taiwan.

 New Zealand was one of the first countries in the world to publicly fund PrEP for the prevention of HIV in March 2018.
 Funded access to PrEP will require that people undergo regular testing for HIV and other sexually transmitted infections, and are monitored for risk of side effects.
 People taking funded PrEP will receive advice on ways to reduce the risk of HIV and sexually transmitted infections.

 In Australia, the country's Therapeutic Goods Administration approved the use of Truvada as PrEP in May 2016, allowing Australian providers to legally prescribe the medication.
-On March 21, 2018, the Federal Minister for Health announced that PrEP will be subsidized by the Australian Government through the Pharmaceutical Benefits Scheme (PBS) from April 1, 2018.
+On 21 March 2018, the Federal Minister for Health announced that PrEP will be subsidized by the Australian Government through the Pharmaceutical Benefits Scheme (PBS) from 1 April 2018.
+The Laurus Labs branded version is also available on PBS from October 2024.

+Lenacapavir

+Lenacapavir could be available in the world's poorest countries by 2025 or 2026, pending regulatory approvals from bodies like the US Food and Drug Administration (FDA) and the World Health Organization (WHO).
+The Global Fund to Fight AIDS, Tuberculosis and Malaria, stated that the goal is to begin distributing Gilead Sciences' lenacapavir within that timeframe.
+Already approved as a treatment for multi-drug resistant HIV—costing approximately $42,250 for the first year in the US—lenacapavir has also shown strong efficacy in preventing HIV infection during recent clinical trials.
+Gilead is actively seeking regulatory approvals for its preventive use worldwide.
+To expedite access for low- and middle-income countries, the Global Fund will collaborate with the US President's Emergency Plan for AIDS Relief (PEPFAR), with financial backing from the Children's Investment Fund Foundation and the Bill and Melinda Gates Foundation, aiming to make the expensive drug affordable in these regions from the outset.

+Lenacapavir, as Yeztugo, is indicated for pre‑exposure prophylaxis to reduce the risk of sexually acquired HIV-1 in adults and adolescents weighing more than 35 kg who are at risk for HIV-1 acquisition.
+The European Commission has approved Gilead's twice-yearly injectable lenacapavir—under the name Yeytuo—for HIV prevention across the European Union, as well as in Norway, Iceland, and Liechtenstein.
+Gilead must now negotiate pricing and reimbursement terms with each country's health system, following a similar June approval in the U.S. where the drug is sold as Yeztugo and carries a list price exceeding $28,000 annually—an obstacle cited by some insurers.
+Additionally, Gilead has submitted regulatory applications in several other countries—including Australia, Brazil, Canada, South Africa, and Switzerland—and plans further filings in Latin America, while also expanding access in low- and middle-income nations through strategic agreements.